jsmithdev/open-salesforce/README.md

+# DEPRECATED

+This complimented the [ForceCode](https://github.com/celador/ForceCode) extension but development picked up on that repo and these things are now features of ForceCode.
+If you can't / don't want to go full SFDX in your SF development, ForceCode is a great tool.
+Please go install/update that and remove this if installed.

+The rest is left for educational, history, etc. purposes.

+---

 # Open SalesForce

 This is a VS Code extension which adds two commands to your Command Palette:

 Open SalesForce : Opens chrome and auto-logins you in, placing you at the setup menu of the Salesforce instance that your workspace is connected to.